Uthiripookkal: Development

 After the success of his directorial debut Mullum Malarum (1978), Mahendran was flooded with further directorial offers by producers.
 But he decided to make his next film with newcomers instead of stars.
-The film would be Uthiripookkal, an adaptation of the short story Chitrannai by Pudhumaipithan, which Mahendran read when he was in school and according to him it had impacted his life.
+The film would be Uthiripookkal, an adaptation of the short story "Chitrannai" by Pudhumaipithan, which Mahendran read when he was in school and according to him it had impacted his life.
 While reading the short story, Mahendran was completely attracted by the plot and made many changes into the screenplay according to his own wish.
-The character Sundaravadivelu was shown in the film as less sympathetic than the story version, and the child character Raja, who was killed off in the story, was changed to show him alive in the film.
+The character Sundaravadivelu was shown in the film as less sympathetic than the short story version, and the child character Raja, who was killed off in the short story, was changed to live on in the film.

 The title Uthiripookkal was suggested by composer Ilaiyaraaja.
 Ashok Kumar handled the cinematography, while B. Lenin made his debut as editor with the film.
-Mahendran himself produced the film under the banner "Dimple Creations" named after his daughter and he had chosen his friend Radha Balakrishnan to handle production duties.
-Mahendran requested Balakrishnan to pay amount for Pudhumaipithan's family to which Balakrishnan initially hesitated as he found the screenplay of Uthiripookkal to be entirely different from Chittranai but later relented.
+Mahendran himself produced the film under the banner Dimple Creations, named after his daughter and he had chosen his friend Radha Balakrishnan to handle production duties.
+Mahendran requested Balakrishnan to pay royalties to Pudhumaipithan's family to which Balakrishnan initially hesitated as he found the screenplay of Uthiripookkal to be very different from "Chittranai" but later relented.